 Reverse osmosis membranes are the most important feature of a reverse osmosis water filtration system.

-RO can reduce more than 99.99% of TDS from water, making it a popular choice for those looking to produce pure, clean, contaminant-free drinking water.
+RO can reduce up to 99% of TDS from water, making it a popular choice for those looking to produce pure, clean, contaminant-free drinking water.

-Reverse osmosis membranes, otherwise known as semi-permeable membranes, have a pore size range of 0.001 to 0.0001.
-When water is pushed towards this membrane, particles that are larger than this pore size bounce back, unable to pass through.
-Only water particles are small enough to make it to the other side of the membrane.
+Reverse osmosis membranes, otherwise known as semipermeable membranes, have a pore size range of 0.001 to 0.0001.
+When water is forced through this thin film composite or cellulose acetate substrate, particles that are larger than this pore size cannot permeate the membrane pores.

 As well as the easy-to-remove contaminants (such as chlorine, heavy metals and arsenic), a reverse osmosis membrane can also reduce dangerous and difficult-to-remove contaminants, like asbestos, chromium-6, and fluoride.